mishmish-dev/cboe-assignment/README.md

 2. Record traded shares quantity by symbol for all trades (from OrderExecuted and Trade messages, using symbol from the mapping for the former)
 3. Aggregate the records and retrieve top stocks by volume

+For the solution to be scalable, I implemented this steps in SQL database, using Python's built-in SQLite driver.

 ## Running

 The solution script is in `top_traded_stocks.py` file.
 It can read from STDIN or from a file with `-i` option and automatically decompress gzip archives with `-g` flag.